 Bartlett's Familiar Quotations: 1919 edition of Bartlett's Familiar Quotations plus Simpson's Quotations and Columbia World of Quotations.
 Scroll down to brows by author (chronologically or alphabetically) or search by keyword.
 Use quotation marks around phrases.

 Brewer’s Phrase and Fable: 1894 version.
-Choose link listed in left-hand column.
+Choose link listed in right-hand column.

 Quotations Page: Small collections of quotations searched individually or in combination, by word, phrase or author.

 Quoteland: Commercial site, but easy searching by subject, author, special occasion.

 Respectfully Quoted: A Dictionary of Quotations Requested from the Congressional Research Service: Meticulous scholarship marks this wide-ranging compilation from the Library of Congress.